 IC 101 feels nice in hand.
 It’s incredibly light and fits comfortably in a jacket pocket.
 The camera features a lens cover slider, protecting the tiny piece of plastic that focuses light onto a slither of film, imperfectly.

 Mine came in a golden tint (also available in black).
-Remarkably, IC 101 a well-designed gadget; only the viewfinder taking away from its sleek curves.
+Remarkably, IC 101 is a well-designed gadget; only the viewfinder takes away from its sleek curves.
 Had the camera had better optics, variable shutter, and aperture, it would pass for a decent shooter.
 Unfortunately, that isn’t the case.

 Proper exposure with IC 101.

-I made a mistake of loading my IC 101 with Ilford HP5, rated at ISO 400.
+I made the mistake of loading my IC 101 with Ilford HP5, rated at ISO 400.
 This is way too bright for this camera.
-Given that this Vivitar shoots 𝒇8 at 1/125th of a second, every frame is to be over-exposed by four stops in full sun.
+Given that this Vivitar shoots 𝒇8 at 1/125th of a second, every frame is to be overexposed by four stops in full sun.

 The camera seems to have been designed for takers of sunset snaps.
 Colour ISO 200 or 400 film would have suited it well.
 Perhaps, Lomography’s Lomochrome Metropolis, as its extended range would work in partial sun, outdoor shadows, or during early sunset.

-Thankfully, I was able to recover most of the detail from HP5 with Photoshop.
+Thankfully, I was able to recover most of the detail from HP5 with Adobe Photoshop.

 Overall, Vivitar IC 101 Panorama is a worthy “garbage cam.”

-I found IC 101 in a bin, tangled with other cheapo bargains at a local thrift store at the shady part of Vancouver.
+I found IC 101 in a bin, tangled with other cheapo bargains at a local thrift store in the shady part of Vancouver.
 It cost me $2.
 The camera broke after one roll, though I suspect there are copies out there that can last at least ten.
-The weakness being the winding/cocking mechanism.
+The weakness is the winding/cocking mechanism.